 Pancreatic cancer often can be challenging to diagnose.
-Symptoms usually do not appear in the early stages, and if they do they may be mistaken for signs of another condition.
+Symptoms of pancreatic cancer usually do not appear in the early stages, and if they do they may be mistaken for signs of another condition.
 Also, the pancreas is deep inside the body, behind several other organs.
 This makes it difficult to feel or see without proper equipment.
 Several medical tests usually are required to find and stage (determine extent of disease) pancreatic cancer.
 Accurate diagnosis and staging are important because they help your doctors choose the best type of treatment.

 Pancreatic Cancer Diagnostic Tests